Sebasfac/MLOPS_zoomcamp_project/README.md

 The objective of this project is to have a MLOPS simple workflow, where the objective is to predict a car price based on its attributes.

 Tools used:
-VS code, docker desktop, anaconda prompt, mlflow, prefect, mlflow.
+VS code, docker desktop, anaconda prompt, mlflow and prefect.

 To run evidently_metrics.py, start prefect and also docker-compose.yaml